cyberark/conjur/design/proposals/spike-cli-dockerless.md

 #### Deployment of Ruby CLI

+There are two options for deploying the Ruby CLI:

+1. Deploy to Docker container (**not** applicable for our use-case)
+2. Running `gem install conjur-cli`

+Once this is done, to connect to Conjur, the user will need to run `conjur init` + `conjur authn login` which will generate `.netrc` and `.conjurrc` files which hold user-related and certificate data.

 To deploy the Ruby CLI, a certain Ruby version needs to be installed on the machine.
 Because we cannot assume machines have connection to the internet, we will need to either figure out how to either:

 1. Create an executable that contains all dependencies.
+See mini-spike below.
 2. Create a package that will install the CLI and all its dependencies.
 For REHL and Centos, we would supply users with a RPM package.
 For macOS, we would supply them with PKG and so on.
 We will need to provide different installation packages for each platform (rpm, pkg, deb, etc).
 3. Create zip that will extract all content into a target folder and load CLI and its dependencies.

 Ruby bumps versions often and it is likely that the newer version of platforms will come with the newer Ruby versions.
 The newer version of Ruby might break a dependency we relay on to run the CLI.
 If this is the case, the Ruby CLI will not work, making it difficult to make this Ruby CLI portable.
 We can request that users install a certain version but changing Ruby versions is not a non-trival undertaking.
+This would mean that a specific machine would be dedicated to running the CLI if the user doesn't want a system that they cannot upgrade without problems.

+A mini-spike was pursued to evaluate how complicated it would be to the pack the conjur-cli rails application to a create a single executable.
+The [ruby-packer](https://github.com/pmq20/ruby-packer) project was chosen for this mini-spike.
+The following conclusions have been reached:

+- The last stable [release](https://enclose.io/rubyc) for this packer was over 3 years ago
+- The project itself comes from a single individual and so it is unclear if security was in mind during development
+- The executable that is created is not portable.
+We tried to build it on different platforms (macOS, Ubuntu 20.04, 16.04, 20.10, Centos8) and the executable resulted in different errors on each one of them
+- The platform setup to pack the executable is flakey and different from platform to platform.
+- The ruby-packer requires ruby version 2.7.1 in the environment which makes us reliant on the packer’s version of choice.
+This can be problematic if that version becomes outdated or if there are security issues in that version.

+In short, we need something to work and work well across the different platforms and this isn’t it.

 #### Deployment of Go CLI